MAIF/otoroshi/manual/next/blog/2026-08-24-otoroshi-18-new-foundations.md

 - **Play 2.8** went out of support, and **Play 3.0** -- the Pekko-based line -- landed in late 2023.
 Issue [#1755](https://github.com/MAIF/otoroshi/issues/1755) was opened on November 7th, 2023 and stayed open for almost three years.
 - We were shipping a **patched snapshot build of akka-stream** in the repository (`akka-stream_2.12-2.6.21+5-a72bf6ba-SNAPSHOT.jar`) to carry a TLS 1.3 handshake fix that upstream had not released.

 Individually, each of those is survivable.
-Together they meant every security update, every dependency bump and every new feature had to be negotiated against a foundation that was quietly drifting away from the rest of the JVM ecosystem.
-Thirteen issues in this milestone carry a `waiting-for-scala3-port` label: real bugs and real feature requests that were parked because fixing them on the old foundation was not worth the effort.
+Together they meant the foundation was quietly drifting away from the rest of the JVM ecosystem, and the gap was only going to widen.

 So in July we tagged `scala2-freeze`, stopped adding features, and did the port.

 ## What actually changed

-**Scala 2.12.16 → 3.8.4.** The entire ~180k line backend, plus the test suite.
-[PR #2595](https://github.com/MAIF/otoroshi/pull/2595) alone is 636 files and 100 commits.
+**Scala 2.12.16 → 3.8.4.** The entire backend, plus the test suite, ported in [PR #2595](https://github.com/MAIF/otoroshi/pull/2595).

 **Play 2.8.19 → 3.0.11, Akka 2.6 → Apache Pekko 1.6.** Same actor model, same streams, same HTTP stack -- Pekko is a direct fork of the Akka we were already running.
 The package names changed, the semantics did not.

 **The vendored jars are gone.** The patched akka-stream snapshot was dropped: the TLS 1.3 fix it carried has been part of Pekko since 1.1.0, so we now run straight upstream Pekko with no local patches.
 A second vendored jar (`scala-schema`) went with it.

 **Service Descriptors have been removed.** They were deprecated in `v1.5.3` (February 2022) when the new proxy engine landed, `v17.0.0` shipped the migration tooling, and `v18.0.0` removes the entity, its admin API, its UI pages and its Kubernetes CRD.
 Routes are now the only way to configure HTTP proxying -- one entity, one mental model, one code path.
-This is the plank we had been carrying the longest, and removing it accounts for most of those 120,949 deleted lines.
+This is the plank we had been carrying the longest, and by far the biggest thing this release takes away.

-Six weeks from freeze to `18.0.0-preview1`.
+Six weeks from freeze to the first preview.

 ## What this means for you